iced-rs/book/src/first-steps.md

 of messages the widget may produce.
 In this case, it takes our `Message` because the `increment` and `decrement` buttons inside the column produce messages of this type.

+> iced has a strong focus on type safety—leveraging the type system and compile-time guarantees to minimize runtime errors as much as possible.

 And well...
 That's it!
 Our view logic is done!
 But wait...
 It's a bit verbose right now.
 Since it's such a simple interface, let's just inline everything: